 There are several types of copies of court records that are commonly requested:

 - Certified copies are photocopies that have a court seal or an image of a court seal that allows them to be used for official purposes (for example, updating your name on a driver’s license after a name change).
-Certified copies generally cost $14, unless the judge has waived your fees in the case.
+Certified copies generally cost $14 per document, unless the judge has waived your fees in the case.

 - Exemplified copies are photocopies that have the signatures of the judicial officer and court administrator verifying the validity of the document.
-Exemplified copies generally cost $14 ($28 if requesting an exemplified and certified copy), unless the judge has waived your fees in the case.
+Exemplified copies generally cost $14 per document ($28 per document if requesting an exemplified and certified copy), unless the judge has waived your fees in the case.

 Be aware that some records are not available from court administration.
 This includes, but is not limited to, birth certificates, death certificates, marriage certificates, immigration records, real estate records, and Recognition of Parentage (ROP) forms.